 Lovely park with all the perks for comfortable camping

 Deer Park is one of several campgrounds in Buffalo, WY, a small city of 5,000 right off Interstate 90.
 The area is located halfway between Mount Rushmore and Yellowstone, so it’s a great place to stay if you’re looking to catch these big sights while glamping.

-A full-service campground, Deer Park has over 50 spaces, most with full hookups, including 50-amp electric, water, and cable TV.
+Deer Park has over 50 spaces at a full-service campground, most with full hookups, including 50-amp electric, water, and cable TV.
 Each site can take advantage of the park’s free WiFi and super-clean restrooms with flushing toilets and hot-water showers.
 There’s also a facility with 24/7 laundry.

 There’s a camp store on the premises with necessities in case you forget something.
 However, the city’s downtown area — with lots of grocery stores, fast food, sit-down restaurants, and other shopping — is only minutes away.

 The park is open May through September, and it starts taking reservations in mid-January.
 You can book by the night, or if you’re over age 55, by the month.
 The campsites are accommodating vans, RVs, and even big rigs.
 We saw some pretty impressive camper setups when we stayed here, including an 85-foot rig with a trailer, and there was space for all of them.

 The campsites are situated one after the other, so you won’t have tons of privacy.
 But there’s lots of open space with grass and trees that make it seem like you’re more alone than you actually are.
 Each site comes with a picnic table, but there were no fire rings, so there’s no cooking outside.